Lacrymology/states/encrypt_disk/doc/pillar.rst

 encrypt_disk:{{ disk }}:fstype
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Type of filesystem to format the LUKS device.
+Type of filesystem to format the :ref:`glossary-LUKS` device.

 Default: ``ext4``.